MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/security-baseline/discipline-improvement.md

 - Gauge your organization's tolerance to handle new security risks that may arise.
 - Identify deviations from policy, and enforce corrections.
 - Adjust security and access control automation to ensure maximum policy compliance.
-- Validate that the best practices defined during the Build / Pre-deployment phases are properly executed.
+- Validate that the best practices defined during the build and predeployment phases are properly executed.
 - Review your least privilege access policies and adjust access controls to maximize security.
 - Test your Security Baseline toolchain against your workloads to identify and resolve any vulnerabilities.